miraclx/freyr-js/README.md

 If you wish to create and use custom keys, [See [Spotify API Authorization](#spotify-api-authorization)].

+An optional `refresh_token` option can be defined which can be used to authenticate a session without necessarily requesting explicit permissions.
+The `refresh_token` is already bound to a pre-authenticated account.

 ##### Spotify API Authorization

 1. Sign in to the [Spotify Dashboard](https://developer.spotify.com/dashboard/)